-The planners' knowledge of the spatial characteristics of a specific place can prove to be highly valuable in this regard, not only to assist with spatial analysis of the area, but also in terms of the implementation of crime prevention through design principles.
-The crime situation is, however, not only influenced by the nature of the physical environment, but also by the use patterns and the daily routine activities of people using the physical environment.
+\The crime situation is, however, not only influenced by the nature of the physical environment, but also by the use patterns and the daily routine activities of people using the physical environment.
 It must be remembered that each community is unique.
 Crime in a particular environment will be influenced by the specific physical, social, economic and political characteristics of that environment.
-Therefore, all programmes to prevent crime prevention must be treated on its own merits.
+Therefore, all programmes to prevent crime must be treated on their own merits.
 This should include the prioritization of specific projects in order to respond to the specific needs of a particular community and environment.
-It also implies that while the principles of the above-mentioned approaches to address crime prevention in the built environment, are universal, the application should be place-specific and tailor-made for the particular crime situation in that place.
+It also implies that while the principles of above-mentioned the approaches to address crime prevention in the built environment, are universal, the application should be place-specific and tailor-made for the particular crime situation in that place.